szczyglis-dev/py-gpt/README.md

 **Example tutorial command**

-**PyGPT** provides simple tutorial command to show how it work, to run it just ask GPT for execute `tutorial test command` and it will show you how it works:
+**PyGPT** provides simple tutorial command to show how it works, to run it just ask GPT for execute `tutorial test command` and it will show you how it works:

 ```> please execute tutorial test command```